-Figure .
+Figure 6.
 Bump-attractor network behavior.
 (A).
 Sample simulation showing activity of excitatory neurons in a bump attractor network for the OFF condition in Remember 1st.
 Abscissa represents time and ordinate represents neurons with preference for different visual stimulus locations, indicated by location varying between 0 and 360°.
 Activity of neurons with different preference is indicated based on color scale.
 The first visual stimulus appearance at 90° (indicated by horizontal line on top of the panel) elicits a bump of activity that is maintained during the delay period, after the visual stimulus is no longer present.
 Appearance of the second visual stimulus at the 150° location does not disrupt the initial bump due to lateral inhibition.
 The simulated response is the readout of the final location of the bump at the end of the delay period.
 (B), The ON condition results in a wider bump of activity.
 As a consequence, when the second visual stimulus appears in a nearby location, it is not inhibited by lateral inhibition and the bumps are more likely to merge, compromising behavior.
 (C) In the remember-second condition, the initial bump of activity terminates and a new bump is maintained after the appearance of the second visual stimulus.
 (D) The ON condition again results in a wider bump of activity, which is more resistant to noise fluctuations, improving behavior.
 (E) For the far conditions, the second stimulus is located at 260º, away from any possible interference with the initial stimulus.
 (F) The ON condition results in a wider bump of activity, which is more resistant to noise fluctuations, improving behavior.
 (G-H) For the remember second condition, the same improvement occurs with NB stimulation (ON condition).
 (I) Remember-first simulations predict a specific pattern of performance as a function of the distance of the distractor to the target, with an increase in performance for the far condition and an impairment in the close condition for ON.
 Results of 20,000 simulated trials are shown for each condition with a 15º threshold for correct trials.
 (J) Predicted distribution of error in the far condition due to enhanced noise resistance of wider bumps in the ON condition.
 (K) Cumulative distribution of the same data.
 (L-N) Behavioral predictions for remember-second simulations show a general increase in network performance for the ON condition, and narrower distribution of errors in the ON condition.
-(O) Mean monkey performance (and sem) in the remember-first task, for trials grouped by distance between the first and second visual as in Fig. 2I).
+(O) Mean monkey performance (and sem) in the remember-first task, for trials grouped by distance between the first and second visual stimulus (same as in Fig. 2I).
 (P) Empirical distribution of angular deviations from mean saccadic endpoint for the far condition, in the remember-first task.
 (Q) Cumulative distribution of the same data.
-(R) Mean monkey performance (and sem) in the remember-second task, for trials grouped by distance (S) Empirical distribution of angular deviations from mean saccadic endpoint for the far condition, in the remember-second task.
+(R) Mean monkey performance (and sem) in the remember-second task, for trials grouped by distance (same as in Fig. 2J).
+(S) Empirical distribution of angular deviations from mean saccadic endpoint for the far condition, in the remember-second task.
 (T) Cumulative distribution of the same data.

 Figure 7.
 Responses of neurons suppressed by stimulation.
 Population PSTH represents mean firing rate of neurons whose firing rate during the fixation period decreased during NB stimulation relative to control (n=16 neurons).
 (A-B).
 Responses when the first visual stimulus appeared in the receptive field.
 (C-D).
 Responses when the first stimulus appeared out of the receptive field.
 (E).
 Population tuning curve, obtaining by averaging responses of individual neurons to visual stimuli relative to each neuron’s preferred reference location (depicted at 0°).